Overview of COVID-19 (coronavirus)

 Read more about public health measures for COVID-19.

-- The symptoms and causes of coronavirus
+- The symptoms and causes

 - How to protect yourself and others

 - Groups at increased risk from coronavirus and what they should do

 If you develop symptoms, you will need to self-isolate and phone a GP.
 Do not go to a GP surgery, pharmacy or hospital.
 The GP will assess you over the phone.
 If they think you need to be tested for coronavirus, they will arrange a test.
 Your test and GP assessment will be free of charge.Testing for COVID-19